Probabilistic modelling of internet routes

 Requirements

-- Some knowledge of probabilistic modelling, ideally in the context of learning.
+- Some knowledge of probabilistic modelling.

 - Coding abilities are also welcome as implementation and evaluation are key to this thesis.